 Do you bake your bacon?
-I do – and have for years, but my whole family thinks I’m nuts – until they see how easy it is and how little mess there is to clean up and how beautiful each piece cooks, all uniformly and straight with no mess, spatters or bother!
+I do.
+I make this Buffet Style Oven Baked Bacon all the time and have for years.
+My whole family thinks I’m nuts – until they see how easy it is and how little mess there is to clean up.

 Did you know that bacon is often on sale (with coupons) around Holidays?
 And that it freezes very well and doesn’t take up a whole lot of space?
 So there you, go, stock up when it’s at a low. 🙂

-Any fat can be easily drained off by adjusting the foil into a “spout” or the grease may be left behind to harden on the foil, folded up and discarded.
+Any fat can be easily drained off the tray by adjusting the foil in a corner into a “spout” or the grease may be left behind to harden on the foil, folded up and discarded.

 From the kitchen of www.frugalhausfrau.com